shivarajmishra/Data-Science-and-Global-Gealth-Academy/README.md

-This is a test repo for Academy for Data Science and Global Health.
+This is a test repo for Academy for Data Science and Global Health (dsAcademy).
 Link: https://shivarajmishra.github.io/dsAcademy/